Eisenhower Tax Rates – 90%? Yes!

 More importantly is the effect that so much use of tax shelters had.
 Such a high tax rate on top earners meant less motivation for CEO’s to make the amount of income they now do, since these incomes would be taxed at 90%+.
 In fact, the lowering of these top marginal tax rates do appear coincide with rising CEO pay and a median income that continues to fall behind rising costs of living.

 Furthermore, there is no indication that such a high top marginal tax rate had a detrimental effect on the economy.
 Both GDP and job growth were healthier than under the lower top marginal (and corporate) tax rates of recent decades.
+This is arguably because rather than paying such a high top marginal tax rate, top earners were simply reinvesting money back into the economy (hence, faster GDP growth).

 The idea of higher tax rates at the top and a healthier economy seems counterintuitive in an information world that’s been dominated by supply side messaging.
 However, given human nature, it makes sense.
 The assumption that top earners would simply invest their money back into the economy because they keep more of it after taxes has simply not held up.
 Simply put, top earners don’t put all nor even most of their money back into the economy (which is essentially what makes them rich).
 Lower and middle income earners on the other hand do put their money right back into the economy and do so into local, tangible products and services (as opposed to speculative trading or overseas markets).